rmoscoe/odyssey/README.md

 * `medieval wizard, elf, dwarf, and warrior in a castle parapet with a single maroon dragon flying in the background`
 * `a hooded elf on a castle parapet with a deep red dragon flying in the background`

 The AI had a tendency to draw the humanoid figures with extra limbs (or too few).
 As for the dragon...
 Many of the results looked like chunks of dragon littering the sky: a talon here, a wing there, and bits of scaly flesh all over the place.
+Note that since I originally created Odyssey, additional AI services (such as Google Gemini) have added image generation capabilities that are superior to those of the AI services available when I started this project, but they still suffer from these same deficiencies, albeit to a lesser degree.

 The final step in the design process was to select technologies.
 In selecting a generative AI technology, I considered two primary factors: quality and cost.
 I would have liked to consider ease of use as well, but this was my first foray into AI technologies, so I didn't have a basis for comparison.
 After studying Googles documentation on prompt design, I crafted a prompt to generate an adventure and compared results from ChatGPT and Google Bard.
 I refined the prompt several times to try to improve my results, but I also used this process to evaluate the quality of the leading AI tools.
 In the end, Bard had a slight edge in quality--and a massive lead in cost.
-As of now, Google's PaLM2 is still free, and even when they start charging for it, the cost will be approximately 1/7 the cost of GPT.
+When I created Odyssey, Google's PaLM2 was still free, and even now, Gemini is far less expensive than OpenAI.
 With a single winner in both quality and cost, the choice was clear.

 My database needs were minimal, and I could have used pretty much any database technology.
 I knew I was electing to learn a lot of new technologies for this project already, so I chose to stick with something familiar for the database, which meant MySQL or MongoDB.
+(In the interim, I have learned PostgreSQL and SQLite.)
 The choice of MySQL over MongoDB was somewhat arbitrary.

 Python was a natural choice for the back end because of its strong association with AI and machine learning.
-Google's PaLM2 even has a client for Python (and only for Python).
+Gemini, like other popular generative AI technologies, even has a client for Python (and only for Python).
 I had previously used Flask with Python, but Django seemed to be a more marketable skill than Flask, so I chose to use Django for this project.

 For the front end, I knew I wanted to learn TypeScript and TailwindCSS, because they seemed to be in-demand skills.
 After confirming that TypeScript was compatible with React, I finalized the decision to use those technologies.